Frauen-Regionalliga

-The Frauen-Regionalliga is the third-tier of German women's association football.
+The Frauen-Regionalliga is the third tier of German women's association football.
 The Frauen-Regionalliga is made up of five separate leagues.
 Until 2017, the champion of each league was promoted to the 2.
 Frauen-Bundesliga for the next season, so were the winners of two promotion groups in 2018.
-Since 2019, the three winners of promotion play-offs qualify for next season's 2.
+From 2021 to 2024, the Regionalliga Süd champion and two winners of promotion play-offs have qualified for next season's 2.
 Bundesliga.
+All five league champions will earn promotion in 2025, with the play-offs expected to return in 2026.

 Mode

 In all divisions a season consists of two rounds.
 A club meets every other club one time in each round, once at home and once away.
 The number of games thus depends on the number of teams in the division, ranging from ten in the south to fourteen in the west.
 The season typically starts in August or September, with the first round finishing in December.
 The second round then starts in February and ends in May or June.
 Occasionally the first games of the second round are held in December, though.

 The final standings are determined by points a club has gained during a season.
 A win is worth 3 points, a draw 1, and a loss 0.
 The tiebreakers are in descending order goal difference, goals for, and head-to-head results.
 If the tie cannot be broken a tiebreaking game is held.